 - Smoking, certain medical conditions, total dietary fat, and being taller may relate to higher breast cancer risk, but evidence is unclear.

-The latest statistics available for breast cancer in the UK are; incidence 2011, mortality 2012, survival 2010-2011 and screening in the UK is 2009/10 and England is 2010/11.
-Data for in situ breast carcinoma are; incidence 2010, mortality and survival data are not available.
+The latest statistics available for breast cancer in the UK are; incidence 2015, mortality 2014, survival 2010-2011 (all ages combined) and 2009-2013 (by age) and screening in the UK is 2009-2010 and England is 2010-2011.
+Data for in situ breast carcinoma are; incidence 2013, mortality and survival data are not available.